manishemi/manishemi.github.io/_posts/2021-06-28-Reinforcement learning.md

 5 - Reward: Reward is a scale for the success or failure of an agent's action.
 For example, if the dog(Agent) returns the bone will take food,  otherwise won't take anything

-We have also two kinds of learing algorithm in RL:
+We have also two kinds of learning algorithm in RL:

 1 - Value Learning

 2 - Policy Learning

+But before explaining learning algorithms let's see what is Q-Function and how is it work?

-## Value Learning
+## Q-Function